 Experimental Methods in Nanomechanics

 The uncertainty in the measurements, expensive experiments, as well as convoluted physics in these tiny structures force a close collaboration between the experimentalists and theoretical scientists in this field.
-Despite major advances in the measurement devices at nanoscale in the past decade, detailed analytical investigations are still play a key rule in full understanding of the phenomena in this scale.
-One of the main approaches in this field, which incorporates close cooperating between experimental and theoretical scientists, is the inverse Saint-Venant's approach.
-In the aforementioned approach an analytical model that captures the experimentally inaccessible states will be used for modeling a large scale model.
+Despite major advances in the measurement devices at nanoscale in the past decade, detailed analytical investigations still play a key role in the full understanding of the phenomena in this scale.
+One of the main approaches in this field, which incorporates close cooperation between experimental and theoretical scientists, is the inverse Saint-Venant's approach.
+In the aforementioned approach, an analytical model that captures the experimentally inaccessible states will be used for modeling a large-scale model.
 Then the experiments will be run at a larger scale and the results will be compared with the model to find any contradiction.

 Experimentosimulation of Microstructures

-Most of the engineering materials are not single crystals and are comprised of a collection of grains that are separated by grain boundaries.
+Most engineering materials are not single crystals and are comprised of a collection of grains separated by grain boundaries.
 The overall properties of a material depend on the orientation and distribution of the grains within its microstructure.
-However, the microstructure of a material is a strong function of the kinetic process which it has experienced as well as the initial microstructure.
-When fabrication of the material involves random processes, such as thermal annealing, statistical analysis is needed to obtain reliable results which would be costly pursuing only an experimental approach.
+However, the microstructure of a material is strongly influenced by the kinetic processes it has undergone as well as the initial microstructure.
+When the fabrication of the material involves random processes, such as thermal annealing, statistical analysis is needed to obtain reliable results, which would be costly to pursue through only an experimental approach.
 Here, we use theoretical and computational tools to predict the effect of different kinetic processes on the final microstructure of materials.
-For accurate predictions, we directly import the experimentally measured initial microstructure to our simulations, which in addition to higher accuracy in allows us to automate the simulation process.
+For accurate predictions, we directly import the experimentally measured initial microstructure to our simulations, which in addition to higher accuracy, allows us to automate the simulation process.

 Growth of 2D Materials